na-na-hi/renget/archive/EtF_Intro.md

 The office was wide with one sweeping bow window overlooking the expansive forest behind the Guildmaster’s desk.
 The traditional executive-style desk was made of dark oak and had a glass top littered with unorganized papers.
 Over on the left wall, there was a bookshelf where a variety of orbs were displayed.
 To the right of the doors, stood a coat rack with the Guildmaster’s familiar garb hanging from its side.
 There was a display case with assorted wands mounted to the back panel.
 Guildmaster Lliam was sitting behind the desk in a cloth upholstered chair, while vigorously writing something.
 Less than a moment later, Lliam’s head popped up to see who opened the door.

  “Oh-!
-KFC is there something you need?” asked Guildmaster Lliam, as he started to shuffle the papers away on his desk.
+KFC, is there something you need?” asked Guildmaster Lliam, as he started to shuffle the papers away on his desk.

 “Not me, but…” Before KFC could finish his sentence Chatot and President Alakazam barged into the office.